© Crown copyright 2020

-If you have previously tested positive but develop symptoms again, you must self-isolate for at least 10 days from onset of symptoms and be tested.
-If you live in a household, all other household members must stay at home for 14 days.
+If you have previously tested positive but develop symptoms again, self-isolate for at least 10 days from onset of symptoms and arrange to have a test.
+If you live in a household, all other household members need to stay at home for 14 days.

 From 28 September, you could be fined if you do not stay at home and self-isolate following a positive test result for COVID-19, or if you are contacted by NHS Test and Trace and instructed to self-isolate because you are a contact of someone who has had a positive test result.
 From this date, if you test positive for COVID-19, it will also be an offence to knowingly provide false information about your close contacts to NHS Test and Trace.
 Failure to comply with these requirements may result in a fine of up to £10,000.
 These regulations will only apply in England.

 From 28 September, you may be entitled to a one-off payment of £500 through the Test and Trace Support Payment scheme if you are required to stay at home and self-isolate.
 Local authorities will be putting arrangements in place to make these payments, with further details to be made available shortly.
 You will be eligible if you live in England and meet all the following criteria: